East Palestine, Ohio, train derailment: Background

-The derailed train was Norfolk Southern train 32N operating from the Terminal Railroad Association of St. Louis yard in Madison, Illinois, to Norfolk Southern's Conway Yard in Conway, Pennsylvania, on the Fort Wayne Line.
+The train that derailed was Norfolk Southern 32N, operating from the Terminal Railroad Association of St. Louis yard in Madison, Illinois, to Norfolk Southern's Conway Yard in Conway, Pennsylvania, on the Fort Wayne Line.
 Aboard the 9,300 ft train were an engineer, conductor, and conductor trainee.
-The train consisted of 141 loaded cars and 9 empty cars.
+The train consisted of 3 General Electric AC44C6M locomotives (Nos.
+4178 and 4224 on the head-end and No. 4412 in the middle acting as distributed power), 141 loaded cars and 9 empty cars.
 Other reports note one more car, for a total of 151 cars, weighing 18,000 tons.
 Of those cars, 20 were carrying hazardous materials, including chloroethene (vinyl chloride), butyl acrylate, 2-ethylhexyl acrylate, ethylene glycol monobutyl ether, isobutylene, combustible liquids, and benzene residue.
 The train departed Madison on February 1, and had suffered at least one mechanical failure before the derailment.